Winweb Logo

 Cookies

-Our websites use so-called "cookies".
+Our web pages use so called "cookies".
 Cookies are small data packets and do not cause any damage to your device.
 They are stored on your device either temporarily for the duration of a session (session cookies) or permanently (permanent cookies).
 Session cookies are automatically deleted after the end of your visit.
 Permanent cookies remain stored on your device until you delete them yourself or they are automatically deleted by your web browser.

-Cookies have various functions.
+Cookies have different functions.
 Numerous cookies are technically necessary, as certain website functions would not work without them (e.g. the shopping cart function or the display of videos).
-Other cookies can be used to evaluate user behavior or for advertising purposes.
+Other cookies can be used to analyze user behavior or for advertising purposes.

-Cookies that are required to carry out the electronic communication process, to provide certain functions you request (e.g. for the shopping cart function), or to optimize the website (e.g. cookies for measuring the web audience) (necessary cookies) are stored on the basis of Art.
+Cookies that are required to carry out the electronic communication process, to provide certain functions desired by you (e.g. for the shopping cart function) or to optimize the website (e.g. cookies for measuring the web audience) (necessary cookies), are stored on the basis of Art.
 6 para.
 1 lit. f GDPR, unless another legal basis is specified.
-The website operator has a legitimate interest in storing necessary cookies for the technically error-free and optimized provision of its services.
-If consent to the storage of cookies and comparable recognition technologies has been requested, the processing is carried out exclusively on the basis of this consent (Art.
+The website operator has a legitimate interest in the storage of necessary cookies for the technically error-free and optimized provision of its services.
+If consent to the storage of cookies and comparable recognition technologies was requested, the processing is carried out exclusively on the basis of this consent (Art.
 6 para.
 1 lit. a GDPR and Section 25 para.
 1 TDDDG); consent can be revoked at any time.

-You can set your browser so that you are informed about the setting of cookies and only allow cookies in individual cases, exclude the acceptance of cookies for certain cases or in general, and activate the automatic deletion of cookies when closing the browser.
-If cookies are deactivated, the functionality of this website may be restricted.
+You can set your browser so that you are informed about the setting of cookies and allow cookies only in individual cases, exclude the acceptance of cookies for certain cases or in general, and activate the automatic deletion of cookies when closing the browser.
+If cookies are deactivated, the functionality of this website may be limited.

 Necessary cookies (always active):

-These cookies are required for the basic functions of the website and cannot be deactivated.
+These cookies are required for the basic functions of the website and cannot be disabled.

 Cookie settings

 Our website uses its own cookie dialog to obtain your consent to the storage of certain cookies on your end device and to document this in compliance with data protection regulations.
-When you enter our website, you will be informed about the use of cookies and can set your preferences.
-Your cookie settings are stored in your browser's LocalStorage in order to be able to assign the consents given by you or their revocation.
+When you enter our website, you are informed about the use of cookies and can set your preferences.
+Your cookie settings are stored in your browser's local storage in order to be able to assign the consents given or their revocation to you.
 The data collected in this way is stored until you request us to delete it, delete the cookie settings yourself or the purpose for storing the data no longer applies.
 Mandatory statutory retention obligations remain unaffected.

 The use of our cookie dialog is carried out in order to obtain the legally required consents for the use of cookies.
 The legal basis for this is Art.
 6 para.
 1 lit. c GDPR.